-The Chancellor, through his/her delegated administrative officers, may issue permits to park in lots and areas described in Section 3-3 to employees or students of the University and to employees of the UNC Hospitals and affiliated organizations operating on the Campus upon payment of the appropriate fee listed in Section 3-4.
+The Chancellor, through his/her designee(s), may issue permits to park in lots and areas described in Section 3-3 to employees or students of the University and to employees of the UNC Health and affiliated organizations operating on Campus upon payment of the appropriate fee listed in Section 3-4.
+Parking permits issued to employees may have a duration of one year or more.
 As part of the parking permit application process, applicants are required to provide the license plate number(s) of the Vehicle(s) they plan to park on Campus.
+Failure to register the license plate with the Vehicle to which the permit is assigned is a violation of this Ordinance and will result in a citation.
+If a parking permit is registered to more than one Vehicle, only one Vehicle may be parked on Campus at a time.
+Failure to abide by this restriction is a violation of this Ordinance and will result in a citation.

-All permits issued under this section are subject to limitations that may be imposed by the Chancellor, through his/her delegated administrative officers, under Section 3-20 (Temporary Parking Restrictions).
-Permits shall be allocated among the faculty, students, and staff of the University, and of the UNC Hospitals in a manner that will best serve the needs of the University community as a whole.
+All permits issued under this section are subject to limitations that may be imposed by the Chancellor, through his/her designee(s), under Section 3-20 (Temporary Parking Restrictions).
+Permits shall be allocated among the faculty, students, and staff of the University, and UNC Health in a manner that will best serve the needs of the University community as a whole.
 The University Departmental Parking Permit Allocation Policy is available online at http://move.unc.edu/parking/parking-allocation-formula/.

-- 1. Transferring Employee Permits: if an employee transfers from one department to another department, the permit stays with the allocating department.
-If the employee's new department does not have an allocation, then the individual will be referred to the Department of Transportation and Parking's Registration Division for resolution. - 2.
+- 1. Transferring Employee Permits.
+If an employee transfers from one department to another department, the permit stays with the allocating department.
+If the employee's new department does not have a parking permit allocation, then the individual will be referred to the Department of Transportation and Parking's Registration Division for resolution. - 2.
 Student Parking Permit Allocations.
 Student parking permits are distributed primarily through a lottery system in accordance with procedures posted on the T&P website.
 A supplemental set of student parking permits are made available for hardship cases.
-Student Government representatives are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the Student Government hardship parking committee. - 3.
+University student government representatives are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the student government hardship parking committee. - 3.
 Student Parking Permit Eligibility.
-The following student parking permit eligibility restrictions apply: - (a) No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students. - (b) No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
-20-279.1(11) or higher.
+The following student parking permit eligibility restrictions apply: - a.
+No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students. - b.
+No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is at least insured at the levels set forth in G.S. § 20-279.1(11).